vegaprotocol/documentation/docs/node-operators/how-to/propose-protocol-upgrades.md

 You can also read the [architecture overview ↗](https://github.com/vegaprotocol/vega/tree/develop/visor#architecture) and [upgrade flow ↗](https://github.com/vegaprotocol/vega/tree/develop/visor#upgrade-flow) topics in the Visor readme.

-## The API endpoints to help with the protocol upgrade
+## API endpoints to help with protocol upgrades
-The data node exposes endpoints for the protocol upgrade.
+The data node exposes endpoints for a protocol upgrade.
 You can use them to see the number of proposals submitted and the protocol upgrade status for the network.

 To see proposals submitted for a protocol upgrade, use the **[protocol upgrade proposals](../../api/rest/data-v2/trading-data-service-list-protocol-upgrade-proposals.api.mdx) endpoint**.